DavidAnson/markdownlint/doc/Rules.md

 Note: The `maximum` parameter can be used to configure the maximum number of consecutive blank lines.

+Rationale: Except in a code block, blank lines serve no purpose and do not affect the rendering of content.

 <a name="md013"></a>

 ## MD013 - Line length